 - The Queensland Government has implemented home confinement, movement and gathering restrictions which can be found at the Qld Government website.
 These new restrictions are in place from 11.59 pm 10 May 2020.

-Bond University response to novel coronavirus (Covid-19)
+Bond University response to coronavirus (COVID-19)

-The University is taking daily advice from both Federal and State authorities in responding to potential risks and will provide the latest advice and information to our community on this website over the coming period.
+As part of Bond's commitment to our community's health and safety we have set up a Coronavirus (COVID-19) Response Team, which is monitoring the situation and following all the relevant advice from Government agencies and global organisations.
+The University is taking advice from both Federal and State authorities in responding to potential risks and will provide the latest advice and information to our community on this website over the coming period.

 Am I at risk?